ji-it/CloudTides/docs/server/components.md

 ## Gorm

 The server uses [gorm](https://github.com/go-gorm/gorm) to map Go structs to database schemas and interact with [PostgreSQL](https://www.postgresql.org/).
 The doc can be found [here](https://gorm.io/docs/).
+Database table schemas are defined in `./pkg/models/`.

 Future improvements:
 - `gorm` has a `Scan` function which is convenient for reading data into Go structs.
 The application code currently does not utilize it.
 Refer to https://gorm.io/docs/query.html.